-This ten-foot-long vine is recognized for its beautiful scarlet blossoms and speckled burgundy and black seeds, as well as its excellent green beans.
+This ten-foot-long vine is recognized for its beautiful scarlet blossoms, speckled burgundy and black seeds, and excellent green beans.

 3.2 Dragon’s Tongue

 This heirloom bush bean variety produces beans after 60 days.
-It's noted for its delicious flavor and distinctive yellow pods with purple streaks.
+It's noted for its delicious flavour and distinctive yellow pods with purple streaks.

-It’s a self-pollinating variety, which means you won’t require to cross-pollinate if pollinators are not available.
+It’s a self-pollinating variety, so you won’t be required to cross-pollinate if pollinators are unavailable.